HIGHLIGHTS-Tennis-U.S. Open day five | Sports-Games

 Highlights of the fifth day at the U.S. Open in New York on Friday.
 The Grand Slam is being played without spectators due to the COVID-19 pandemic.
-(Times ET; GMT-4): 1240 MARTIC THROUGH TO LAST 16 IN STRAIGHT SETS
+(Times ET; GMT-4): 1420 KERBER MARCHES INTO LAST 16

-Eighth seed Petra Martic of Croatia beat Russian Varvara Gracheva 6-3 6-3 to become the first player to move into the last 16 of the U.S. Open.
-Martic, who beat Gracheva in Prague on clay last month, hit fewer winners but broke six times while the Russian made 33 unforced errors.
+Germany's Angelique Kerber was largely untroubled as she dispatched American Ann Li 6-3 6-4.
+The 17th seed has booked a place in the last 16 at Flushing Meadows for the first time since she won the title in 2016.

-1110 PLAY UNDERWAY AT FLUSHING MEADOWS Play began in bright sunshine with the temperature hovering around 26 degrees Celsius (87.8°F), with an expected high of 31 degrees.
+1400 MCNALLY BATTLES PAST ALEXANDROVA American teenager Caty McNally raced past 21st seed Ekaterina Alexandrova of Russia in the final set tiebreak to win 4-6 6-3 7-6(2) in a second round match that was interrupted by rain on Thursday.

 FACTBOX-The masks of Naomi Osaka at the U.S. Open PREVIEW-Confident Shapovalov faces Fritz test in third round